Isotropix/r2c/docs/index.md

 - no displacement support
 - no *GeometryBundle* support (could be implemented like instancers)
 - no volume support
+- No support of multiple UV maps (pretty straight forward to implement)

 # Future work